s-macke/SAM/README.md

 look at the file "sing"
 for a small example.

-For phoneme output look in the table in Appendix 1.
+For the phoneme input table look in the Wiki.

-For additional features take a look at the original manual found at
+A description of additional features can be found in the original manual at
 	http://www.retrobits.net/atari/sam.shtml